mschuchard/vagrant-boxes-docker-images/packer-ansible-docker/README.md

 # Packer-Ansible

-A simple image based from the official Hashicorp Packer image that additionally contains an Ansible installation.
+A simple image based from the official Hashicorp Packer 1.13 image that additionally contains an Ansible installation.

-# Versions
-- Packer 1.10.3
-- Ansible 2.16.1